STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 .. option:: --hpx:use-process-mask

-   use the process mask to restrict available hardware resources (implies :option:`--hpx:ignore-batch-env`)
+   Use the process mask to restrict available hardware resources (implies :option:`--hpx:ignore-batch-env`).

 .. option:: --hpx:print-bind

-   print to the console the bit masks calculated from the arguments specified to all :option:`--hpx:bind` options.
+   Print to the console the bit masks calculated from the arguments specified to all :option:`--hpx:bind` options.

 .. option:: --hpx:queuing arg

-   the queue scheduling policy to use, options are ``local``, ``local-priority-fifo``, ``local-priority-lifo``, ``static``, ``static-priority``, ``abp-priority-fifo`` and ``abp-priority-lifo`` (default: ``local-priority-fifo``)
+   The queue scheduling policy to use.
+Options are ``local``, ``local-priority-fifo``, ``local-priority-lifo``, ``static``, ``static-priority``, ``abp-priority-fifo`` and ``abp-priority-lifo`` (default: ``local-priority-fifo``).

 .. option:: --hpx:high-priority-threads arg

-   the number of operating system threads maintaining a high priority queue (default: number of OS threads), valid for :option:`--hpx:queuing`\
+   The number of operating system threads maintaining a high priority queue (default: number of OS threads), valid for :option:`--hpx:queuing`\
-   ``=abp-priority``, :option:`--hpx:queuing`\ ``=static-priority`` and :option:`--hpx:queuing`\ ``=local-priority`` only
+   ``=abp-priority``, :option:`--hpx:queuing`\ ``=static-priority`` and :option:`--hpx:queuing`\ ``=local-priority`` only.

 .. option:: --hpx:numa-sensitive

-   makes the scheduler NUMA sensitive
+   Makes the scheduler NUMA sensitive.

 |hpx| configuraton options